Wondering how to protect the ocean? Here are a bunch of straightforward things to do and smart ways to help save the oceans as a diver.

 Travel with A Trusted Company

 When booking your next trip, consider booking with a reputable and responsible travel company that is committed to protecting our wildlife and empowering local communities.
-Check that the dive operator is following sustainable procedures and use local guides that are knowledgeable and aware of the rules and best practices.
+Check that the dive operator is following sustainable procedures and use local guides who are knowledgeable and aware of the rules and best practices.

 Ask your dive operator about their policies for anchoring, and how they can ensure that the coral reef isn’t harmed on impact.
 Ask if they’re properly educating their diving guests on proper diving etiquette.